-- Have already launched a product, or service.
-Use email sequence to educate your target audience about the benefits of your service or product.
+- Have already launched a product or service.
+Use email sequences to educate your target audience about the benefits of your service or product.

 - Build long-term customer relationships.
 An email sequence is a great way to make a personalized connection with your prospects and engage with them well.
-It improves customer satisfaction and convinces them to become a long-lasting customer
+It improves customer satisfaction and convinces them to become long-lasting customers.

-- Have a long list of prospects over a period of time.
-A cold email sequence can help you turn them into buyers by convincing them to take an action.
+- Have a long list of prospects over some time.
+A cold email sequence can help you turn them into buyers by convincing them to take action.

-Whether you are incorporating an automatic email sequence or you’ve just planned to start your email sequence for a newly designed product.
-Here’s a list of things that you should keep in mind to make the most of it.
+Whether you are incorporating an automatic email sequence or you've just planned to start your email sequence for a newly designed product.
+Here's a list of things you should remember to make the most of it.

 Focus on features, not benefits

-People are getting busier every day, and they are least interested in reading anything that doesn’t offer them value.
-If you start explaining features in your email sequence and overlook mentioning benefits, it’s less likely that they will read it, and ultimately you will leave a lot of opportunity on the table.
+People are getting busier every day and are least interested in reading anything that doesn't offer them value.
+Suppose you start explaining features in your email sequence and overlook mentioning benefits.
+In that case, it's less likely that they will read it, and ultimately you will leave a lot of opportunity on the table.

 So what does that mean?
 Explaining benefits rather than features creates a win-win situation.
-If you start explaining the features, what makes you a great company, and what are your accomplishments the user will never take another chance to completely go through the email.
+If you start explaining the features, what makes you a great company, and your accomplishments, the user will never take another chance to go through the email entirely.

-Remember, every time people read something they always look for what is it in for them, (WIIMF).
+Remember, every time people read something; they always look for what it is in for them (WIIMF).
 So be mindful of that.
-Rather than explaining the features, explain how the target audience is going to benefit from your product/service, & how your product/service is going to solve his problems, etc.
+Rather than explaining the features, please explain how the target audience will benefit from your product/service, & how your product/service will solve his problems, etc.

 Never be boring

-Boring email sequence leads to failure, which means poor open and click-through rates.
-Here’s how you can ditch a boring email sequence, and create a very engaging and result-driven email sequence
+A boring email sequence leads to failure, which means poor open and click-through rates.
+Here's how you can ditch a boring email sequence and create a very engaging and result-driven email sequence

-Whenever you are writing an email, use a layman’s language and avoid using internal business language.
-Don’t confuse what you want with what costumes are looking for.
+When writing an email, use layman's language and avoid using internal business language.
+Don't confuse what you want with what costumes are looking for.
 Use language that is relevant to them rather than you.

 Make your content ‘sticky'

 Remove any of the cliche languages that you have been using.
-The goal is to grab the audience’s attention so that the message sticks inside their minds for a longer period of time.
-If your audience reads the message, and a minute later he has no clue of what he read, it’s of no use.
-And that’s the reason why people put so much effort to create marketing slogans and making an advertisment that brings results.
+The goal is to grab the audience's attention so that the message sticks inside their minds for longer.
+If your audience reads the news, and a minute later, he has no clue of what he read; it's of no use.
+And that's why people put so much effort into creating marketing slogans and making advertisements that bring results.
 They work because they are sticky.

-Your reader doesn’t have an emotional attachment to cliche, he’s interested in knowing the simple language that speaks to him.
-Expressing yourself in your own unique way is the best way to engage your audience.
+Your reader doesn't have an emotional attachment to cliche; he's interested in knowing the simple language that speaks to him.
+Expressing yourself uniquely is the best way to engage your audience.

 Express opinion and use colloquial language

 People love to listen to stories that they can relate to.
-These things do not necessarily have to be relevant to the business, but rather things that they can relate to in their personal lives.
+These things do not necessarily have to be relevant to the business but rather something they can tell in their personal lives.
 Just everyday things that might interest your audience.

-Your email marketing performance is highly dependent upon the email subject line that you choose.
-The email subject line is the first thing your prospect is going to see.
-As soon as he sees it, he’s going to make the decision right away whether or not to open the email.
-That’s the reason why 47% of marketers test the email subjects again and again before they could actually send it.
+Your email marketing performance is highly dependent upon your chosen email subject line.
+The email subject line is the first thing your prospect will see.
+As soon as he sees it, he's going to make the decision right away whether or not to open the email.
+That's why 47% of marketers test email subjects repeatedly before they can send them.

-A great email subject line increases the click-through rates.
-Regardless of your end goal, here’s what makes an email subject line more effective.
+A great email subject line increases click-through rates.
+Regardless of your end goal, here's what makes an email subject line more compelling.

-For example, adding the starting and ending dates of the ongoing sales can entice the audience to take action.
-Because it makes them feel left behind.
+For example, adding the starting and ending dates of ongoing sales can entice the audience to take action because it makes them feel left behind.

-While a sense of urgency entices the audience to take action for good, maintaining a sense of mystery is a good way to create curiosity that results in good email open rates.
-Just make sure anything you do is related to your brand, or your emails will end up in your spam folder.
+While a sense of urgency entices the audience to take action for good, maintaining a sense of mystery is an excellent way to create curiosity that results in good email open rates.
+Make sure anything you do is related to your brand, or your emails will end up in your spam folder.

 People love free stuff!
-If you understand this simple human psychology, you will end up creating an effective email sequence that works.
-It’s great to offer free stuff once in a while because at the end of the day people love to have new experiences, and things, particularly when they are free.
+If you understand this simple human psychology, you will create an effective email sequence that works.
+It's great to offer free stuff occasionally because people love new experiences and things, mainly when they are free.
 Include the word “Free” in the subject line and see the results.

-For example, if you’ve just launched the home depot health check app and launching some free training about how to use it, just mention it in your email.
+For example, if you've just launched the home depot health check app and launched free training, mention it in your email.

 Personalization, relevance & timeliness

-A timely email that’s relevant and personalized can do wonders.
-Imagine sending a personalized email to a working mom addressing how to make your Sunday special by following yoga tips at home on a Sunday morning?
+A timely email that's relevant and personalized can do wonders.
+Imagine sending a customized email to a working mom addressing how to make your Sunday special by following yoga tips at home on a Sunday morning.
 The reader is already sold.

 The only way to prove statistically whether or not your email campaign is successful is through A/B split testing.
-It is the process of sending two different sets of emails to two diverse groups to identify which one is the winning version.
-I.e. the one with higher open rates and click-through rates.
+It sends two emails to two diverse groups to identify the winning version.
+I.e., the one with higher open rates and click-through rates.
 It is another way to compare and evaluate two different things.

-Marketers do the A/B split testing to know:
+Marketers do the A/B split testing to know the following:

 - What kind of language entices them to take action

-- What kind of email copy drives more conversions
+- What type of email copy drives more conversions